chris-armstrong/dynaglue/README.md

 # Dynaglue

-*dynaglue* is an opinionated JavaScript library that makes single-table designs in DynamoDB easier to query and update.
+*dynaglue* is an opinionated TypeScript/JavaScript library that makes single-table designs in DynamoDB easier to query and update.

 ```sh